jjt/jjt.github.io/_posts/2013-11-14-easy-angular-development-yeoman-generator-angular.md

 ## Grunt work

 Assuming everything went smoothly, we should be able to start our server with Grunt.
-Once you run `grunt server` bunch of tasks will complete and then Grunt will run the "watch" task.
+Running `grunt server` will fire off a bunch of tasks, the last one being the "watch" task which monitors our html/scss/css/js/coffee/etc files and recomplies as necessary.

     $ grunt server
     # ...
 Grunt will start a bunch of tasks